romanwerpachowski/ML/docs/index.md

 Use the Visual Studio build process.

 Pre-built Python extension `cppyml` can be installed via `pip install cppyml` (requires Python 3.7.x).
-If you want to build it from source, build the Visual Studio solution in Release mode.
+If you want to build it from source, see [cppyml documentation](cppyml.md).

 ### Linux binaries